v-harrishe/azure-docs/articles/firewall/tutorial-firewall-deploy-portal.md

 ## Prerequisites

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [trial account](https://www.azure.cn/pricing/1rmb-trial-full/) before you begin.

 ## Set up the network